je02ff/Group-A-CS4323/README.md

 # Group A CS4323 Final Project

-In order to compile the DataServer:
+In order to compile the DataServer: "gcc DataServer.c Roden.c JacobWilson.c -o DS -pthread"

-In order to compile the Server:
+In order to compile the Server: "gcc serverIPC.c -o SIPC -lrt"

 In order to compile the Client: "gcc -o client client.c -lpthread"